 - Australian specialty occupation workers (E-3) Visas are similar to the H-1B Visas discussed above except that they are only available for persons who are citizens of Australia.
 Although there is an annual cap of 10,500 new E-3 visas which may be issued in a fiscal year, this cap has not yet been met.

-- Professionals entering the United States pursuant to the North American Free Trade Agreement (TN).
-The NAFTA or TN Visa allows U.S. Companies to employ foreign professional workers who are citizens of Canada or Mexico in those professional positions which are specifically listed in the North American Free Trade Agreement (NAFTA).
+- Professionals entering the United States pursuant to the TN Visa under the US-Mexico-Canada Agreement (formerly NAFTA).
+The TN Visa allows U.S. Companies to employ foreign professional workers who are citizens of Canada or Mexico in those professional positions which are specifically listed in the US-Mexico-Canada Agreement (USMCA).
 The foreign worker must be entering the United States to work in one of the listed positions and must meet the requirements which are listed therein.

 - Intra-company transferees (L) Visas allow multinational organizations to move their executive, managerial or essential employees to work for its related organization in the United States.
 In order to qualify for this visa, the U.S. Company which desires to employ the foreign worker must at least be able to show that: